Eves 6pm-3am – Sun 8 Oct (full) or Fri 10 Nov or Fri 15 Dec or Fri 12 Jan —

 Any questions please email Gary

 Cost: $450 per person.
-In the event of only one out of three booking on a workshop 1 week out, a full refund will be given or the participant moved to an agreed future workshop.
+In the event of only one out of two booking on a workshop 1 week out, either a full refund will be given or the participant moved to an agreed future workshop.
+For One-on-One workshops email email@example.com

 Full amount $450